Robert-van-Engelen/Forth850/README.md

 ### \
 _"ccc<eol>" --_
 start a comment line;
-parse and skip input up to the end of line
+parse and skip input up to the end of line;
+note that the PC-G850 symbol for \ is ¥

     : \ $A PARSE 2SROP ;